 Where we are now is right where we want to be.
-Here are five points Four Kitchens has learned about business and management, which have been 15 years in the making.
+Here are five points Four Kitchens has learned about business and management that have been 15 years in the making.

 1. Silly rules erode trust